Tusk, Macron seek to Trump-proof Europe and boost security – DW – 12/13/2024

 European heavyweight needed

-Tusk may hope that by mounting a pro-Ukrainian, pro-defense European coalition of the willing, he can make his country's role in assisting Ukraine more visible to the West and make his appeals for EU funding for fortifications along Poland's eastern border.
+Tusk may hope that by mounting a pro-Ukrainian, pro-defense European coalition of the willing, he can make his country's role in assisting Ukraine more visible to the West and make his get his appeals for EU funding for fortifications along Poland's eastern border heard.

 "Except for the non-EU member United Kingdom, such a coalition would lack a heavyweight European player.
 With France onboard, however, things start to look completely different," Pawel Zerka, a Polish analyst at the Paris branch of the European Council of Foreign Relations (ECFR) told DW.